Chapter 3:

 She nodded determinedly and skipped off towards the man.
 As soon as I had confirmed the two were engaged in conversation, I got into position: sword drawn, ready to fight.
 The streets weren’t as busy as yesterday, but the few passersby shot me suspicious glances.

 “So, what sort of ambush are you leading me into?”
 I heard the man ask.
 Erin nervously groaned and denied the accusation.
-She was a horrible liar.
+She was a liar of modest talent.
 Regardless, the man followed her, and they rounded the corner.

 “Good afternoon, my friend,” he said, in a genuinely cheerful tone.
-Somehow, the coin had bounced right back into his hand, and he continued tossing it, like nothing had happened.
+Somehow, the coin had bounced right back into his hand.
+He continued tossing it, like nothing had happened.

 Recovering, I put my sword up to his neck.
 It didn’t feel menacing, since I could tell he’d let me do it.
 “You’re going to talk,” I sneered.